brigadecore/brigade/docs/content/topics/scripting/dependencies.md

 ## Using local dependencies from the project repository

-Local dependencies are resolved using standard Node [module resolution], with one change: the worker's `node_modules` directory is added as a fallback, so `brigade.js` - and any local dependencies - can resolve modules installed via `package.json`.
+Local dependencies are resolved using standard Node [module resolution].
 This approach works great for using dependencies that are not intended to be external packages, and which are located in the project repository.

 Let's consider the following scenario: we have a JavaScript file located in